nfreear/diveintoaccessibility/docs/ERRATA.md

 ## [Day 10: Presenting your main content first][day 10]

-The concept of "presenting your main content first" is flawed.
+The concept of "presenting your main content first" is somewhat flawed.
 What is important?

 1. A logical [reading order][] and [focus order][].
 2. [Consistent navigation][]
 3. The ability to [bypass or skip repeated blocks, such as site navigation][skip links]
-4. [Don't surprise your users][surprise]
+4. [Don't surprise your users][surprise] (make your site behave like other websites, unless you have an extremely good reason!)

 Fortunately, on the modern [mobile-oriented][mobile] Web, layout-tables are rare.
 There main relevance is when designing [email templates][].

-A modern implementation should use [`role="presentation"`][presentation]:
+A modern implementation of layout tables should use [`role="presentation"`][presentation]:

 ```html
 <table role="presentation"> My layout table … </table>